celest-dev/website/docs/functions/functions.md

 :::tip
 Access to your functions is denied by default.
 What this means is that you’ll need to add the `@functions.public()` annotation to the top of the file for functions to be publicly accessible.

+This can be defined for all functions in a file or on a per-function basis.
+(Same syntax as [middleware](/docs/functions/middleware#applying-middleware-to-single-function))
 :::

 ```dart